0HMyC/p3cpk/DOCUMENTATION.md

 | 0x40       |
 | 0x80       |
 | 0xC0       |

+Files that would exceed the highest possible alignment of 0xC0 are padded to the next increment of 0x40, effectively meaning it is padded to the next 0x00 alignment.

 ## End of CPK file
 CPK Files typically end with a "null header," which is a duplicated version of the actual last file's header with the first character of the file name replaced with a null byte (null terminating it early,) and the file size is set to zero.
 However, this null header is not actually necessary for the game to know when the file has ended, so it is perfectly fine to have CPK files without the null header at the end.